 Cleaning greasy restaurant floors is hard.
-Traditional mop and bucket systems just can’t cut through tough grease.
-Even worse mops tend to spread the stuff around, introducing a slippery mess into every part of your establishment.
+Traditional mop and bucket systems just can’t cut through and remove grease from restaurant floors.
+Even worse, mops tend to spread the stuff around, introducing a slippery mess into every part of your establishment.
 This increases the chances of a slip-and-fall accident, prematurely ages your floor and hurts the bottom line.
 Expensive professional cleaning services used to be the only choice for restaurant operators.

 Why Grease is Such Beast

 Greasy soils start in the kitchen with microscopic grease particles suspended in the air around the grill and deep fryer.
 These droplets eventually settle on everything: equipment hoods, walls and especially floors.
 There they accumulate into a hard, greasy layer impossible to penetrate with regular cleaning methods and chemicals.

 Traditional mops and buckets can’t cut through the grease but they can spread it around the rest or your facility.
 Grease tends to stick on mop heads to be redeposited elsewhere.
 Scrubbing only helps push the oily mess further out.

 Not fully removing greasy build up comes with a cost.
 Greasy floors are slippery floors that even the most efficient anti-slip shoes can’t overcome.
 Slip and fall accidents account for over one million hospital emergency room visits and are the leading cause of worker’s compensation claims, according to the National Floor Safety Institute.

 Unremoved grease eventually makes its way to the front of the house.
 Tracked in by shoes or brought in with a greasy mop, the mess sits, attracting more dirt while hardening into a difficult mess.

 For many restaurant owners, removing this mess grease and dirt means employing professional cleaning crews.
 Some owners contract for a few deep cleans a year.
 Other need a weekly clean.
 Either way, the costs add up quickly.